Over 9 million adults in the UK are either always or often lonely, according to a study by The Co-Op and British Red Cross.

 Loneliness not only affects our mental health, but can be worse for us than being obese or physically inactive (Campaign to End Loneliness) in terms of mortality.
 It is also associated with an increased risk of high blood pressure, coronary heart disease and strokes.

-Improving your social health isn’t always a quick or easy process, but there are plenty of tips and tricks that you can try.
+Improving your social life isn’t always a quick or easy process, but there are plenty of tips and tricks that you can try.

 Make yourself approachable